Exploring how the Beatles' last public performance, a rooftop concert in 1969, came about.

 Comedy about an estate agent who realises that he doesn't have any real friends.

-An aspiring politician is plagued by a pair of spirits who were burned at the stake.
+An aspiring politician is plagued by a pair of re-embodied spirits seeking vengeance.

 Ordinary Scots get opportunity to share their experience of meeting someone famous